 Human Impacts on Wetlands

-Trees are selected based on the soil type and flooding frequency of the wetland, and are usually mast-producing trees planted at 435 seedlings per acre.
+Native tree species like cypress, overcup oak and swamp white oak are selected based on the soil type and flooding frequency of the wetland and are usually mast-producing trees planted at 435 seedlings per acre.
 It takes a decade or more to establish a young forest after these plantings.
 Restoring the hydrology of the area may include plugging ditches that were previously installed to drain the land.
 Occasionally a water control structure is installed.
 In either case, the result is that water stays on the land longer.
-When the land is capable of absorbing and holding water longer, it is able to remove nutrient pollution, which leads to improved water quality in local streams, the Mississippi River, and the Gulf of Mexico.
+When the land is capable of absorbing and holding water longer, it is able to remove nutrient pollution, which leads to improved water quality in local streams, the Mississippi River and the Gulf of Mexico.

 From the Mississippi River to the Gulf of Mexico and Beyond

-The Nature Conservancy works in all 50 states and in more than 72 countries.
-When the TNC in Kentucky restores wetlands in the western part of the state, we are not working alone.
-In the Unites States, 18 states and programs are working together on the Mississippi River Basin Project, an initiative to reduce nutrient pollution going into the river 20 percent by 2025, helping to dramatically reduce the size of the dead zone in the Gulf of Mexico.
+TNC works in all 50 states and in more than 70 countries.
+When TNC in Kentucky restores wetlands in the western part of the state, we are not working alone.
+In the United States, 18 states and programs are working together on the Mississippi River Basin Project, an initiative to reduce nutrient pollution going into the river, helping to dramatically reduce the size of the dead zone in the Gulf of Mexico.

 When we work together, we can have much bigger impacts than when we work alone.
-Since 2011, we have worked with the U.S. Department of Agriculture Natural Resources Conservation Service (NRCS) to promote and implement a federal wetland conservation and restoration program that has enrolled more than 7,300 acres in our project area.
-Our five-year wetland restoration monitoring project will provide valuable information that conservationists around the world can use to make their own projects more successful.
+Since 2011, we have worked with the U.S. Department of Agriculture Natural Resources Conservation Service (NRCS) to promote and implement a federal wetland conservation and restoration program that has enrolled more than 19,000 acres in an eight-county area in western Kentucky.
+Our six-year wetland restoration monitoring project will provide valuable information that conservationists around the world can use to make their own projects more successful.